mdmoin110/Code_Comparer/readme.txt

 Please compare SampleA and SampleB for Demonstration.
 Code is not minified for readability purpose

-Why is the Best code for comparing Javascript code
+Why is this the Best code for comparing Javascript code
 * Ignores single and multi line comments
 * Does not realign the code like all the other websites
 * Can compare files with different lengths and order